-This document has been designed to inform all students and employees of the Violence Against Women Act and outlines Paul Mitchell the School Colorado Springs 's commitment to the health and safety of its students and employees.
+This document has been designed to inform all students and employees of the Violence Against Women Act and outlines Paul Mitchell The School Colorado Springs 's commitment to the health and safety of its students and employees.
+The school strictly prohibits any student or staff member from engaging in any crime outlined under the Violence Against Women Act, and is committed to taking the necessary steps to investigate any allegations of wrongdoing.
 This annual disclosure document is done each year by contacting the local police department and/or the building management to compile the statistics used in the report.
 Victims or witnesses to a crime on the school premises may report the crime to the School Director/Campus Security Coordinator on a confidential basis for inclusion into the in the annual disclosure of crime statistics.
 This document explains the institution's policy regarding crime prevention, public safety, and criminal reporting procedures.
 This document will be provided to all prospective students and staff, as well as be reviewed with all students during orientation and with staff at the time of hire.